ano/Docker-on-Turnkeylinux-Core/README.md

 #Usage
 Here's an example of how you'd use it.

+1. Clone a docker file off Github
+2. Build it
-Clone a docker file off Github and then build and then run it in your docker host.
-In this example we're using TurnkeyLinux LAPP with NodeJS installed.
+3. and then run it in your docker host.

+In this example we're using TurnkeyLinux LAPP as a base image and then installing NodeJS on top of it.

 ##TurnkeyLAPP with NodeJS
 ```bash